StatistikStadtZuerich/sszvis/docs/map-extended/README.md

 #### `renderer.raster.cellSide(sideLength)`

 The size (in pixels) of the side of each raster pixel.
-Raster pixels are all squares, and all have the same side length. sszvis.map.utils.pixelsFromDistance is a good function to use for calculating this pixel length, given a distance in meters and a projection function.
+Raster pixels are all squares, and all have the same side length. sszvis.pixelsFromGeoDistance is a good function to use for calculating this pixel length, given a distance in meters and a projection function.

 #### `renderer.raster.opacity(opacityValue)`

 The opacity of the entire layer.
 The default is 1.
 Use a lower value to slightly reveal the layers underneath.

-## sszvis.map.renderer.geojson
+## sszvis.mapRendererGeoJson

 ### Data Structure